PragmaticCoding/PragmaticCoding.github.io/_posts/2023-12-30-radial_menu.md

 My next attempt was to build the wedges as `Shapes` created from `Paths`, all built at the top of the menu and then rotated around the centre of the menu to their correct places.
 It would have been a win for the layout, as my intention was to create the `Labels` at the same time, and I wouldn't need to worry about rotations when doing the layout.

 While that worked better than using `Panes`, it had some problems.
 The biggest was that the aspect ratio of the monitor meant that the rated wedges didn't connect back to make a circle.
 They connected nicely, but the complete shape was stretched in one dimension.
-Also, when scaled up during a "mouse" hove, they grew in funny directions, and not straight out from the centre - which was a problem.
+Also, when scaled up during a "mouse" hover, they grew in funny directions, and not straight out from the centre - which was a problem.

 Finally, I had no choice but to create each menu "wedge" in its correct place around the menu, and deal with the rotations of the `Labels` as part of their layout.
 The result is that the overall design really feels like a disconnected bunch of elements that happen to occupy the same space on the screen.
 That being said, it works well.